The Ultimate Guide to Prague Solo Travel (2023)

 Prague Hotels and More

-There are multiple Prague accommodations across all budget types to choose from.
+There are multiple Prague city center accommodations across all budget types to choose from.
 Going in the off season, or booking well in advance, will get you the best Prague prices.

 Consider booking at a property that either is eco-friendly or sustainably rated, or at least employs these methods into their business to reduce your travel carbon footprint.